sciZer0/newdiscoveries/assets/t/t1/README.md

 This is another personal reason on why the “official” physics scientists around the world are not interested in an announcement of the discoveries.

-In my opinion, “official” science is a religion being accepted by faith.
+In my opinion, “official” science is a religion being taken on faith.
 Actually, the situation is even much worse than that, the scientific system itself is a religious sect.

 In reality, the scientific system being a religious sect is a fully closed one.
 The entrance for any new person is ONLY possible on recommendations of members of the religious sect.
 But getting the recommendations (endorsements) is absolutely impossible when the person dares to say things that are logical but different from those that have been written in the religious books (somehow called “textbooks”).